rubrikinc/rubrik-modules-for-ansible/README.md

 # Rubrik Ansible Modules
 Ansible Modules that utilize the Rubrik RESTful API to manage the Rubrik Cloud Data Management Platform.

-Please visit the [full documentation](https://rubrik.gitbook.io/rubrik-ansible/) for more details.

 ## System Requirements